Pet chinchillas have a very limited diet.

 Here are some of the fruits and vegetables that are bad for chinchillas and that you should never feed them as a result.

 These are just a few food items that your chinchillas should never eat.
-In addition to those, it is also best to avoid any nuts or seeds that are high in fat, like peanuts or sunflower seeds.
+In addition to those, it is also best to avoid any nuts or seeds that are high in fat, like peanuts or sunflower or pumpkin seeds.

 Though these animals eat seeds in the wild, they don’t contain the same amount of fat that is in sunflower seeds or peanuts.
 Of course, you can feed them these things, but it is best not to, even in moderation.